rbhagat32/express-postgres-docker/readme.md

    ```

 2. Connection ENV Variables (use on host machine):
-   (host is localhost of host machine as we have exposed the Postgres connection to 5433 of host machine)
+   (host is localhost of host machine as we have exposed the Postgres container's 5432 to 5433 of host machine)

    ```
    PG_USER=admin